valerioa/Inkscape-MacOS-Curated-Build/README.md

 These buils and releases are linked with a patched Gtk2, thus they can full use the MacOS clipboard

-Patches are invthe valerio-patches directory.
+Patches are in the valerio-patches directory.